 Some stove installers also use ceramic rope to seal between the flue pipe and the flue spigot.
 Ceramic rope is held in place with high temperature superseal rope glue.

-A high temperature adhesive used to glue ceramic rope seals, thermal tape, and ceramic fibre seals to stoves.
+We supply high temperature adhesive used to glue ceramic rope seals, thermal tape, and ceramic fibre seals to stoves.

 This glue is very easy to use and you don't need very much.